The roadmap for Product/Market Fit… maybe

 7. Ruthlessly, methodically, systematically prioritize.

-More than just “focus,” more than a generic admonition to “prioritize,” have a system that ensures you’re leveraging your most valuable, most limited asset (time) to maximize progress.
+More than just “focus,” more than a generic admonition to “prioritize,” use a system that ensures you’re leveraging your most valuable, most limited asset (time) to maximize progress.

-Do this by combining a Fairytale Plan with the Rocks, Pebbles, Sand work-prioritization system:
+Do this by combining Fairytale Planning with the Rocks, Pebbles, Sand work-prioritization system:

 - Identify the next milestone.

-- At all times, be crystal clear what the next milestone is.
+- At all times, be crystal clear about the single most important thing to achieve.

-- (Finding a good business model.
+- (Ex: Finding a good business model.
 Public launch.
 20 paying customers.
-Getting to 3%/mo retention.
+Getting trial conversion rates from 1% to 5%.
+Getting cancellation from 7%/mo to 4%/mo.
 Getting to $10k MRR so you can quit your day job.)

-- At all times, be crystal clear what the biggest barrier is to you achieving that milestone.
+- At all times, be crystal clear why it is difficult or slow or expensive to achieve that milestone.

-- (Can’t figure out how to leverage your strengths for something differentiated and desirable.
+- (Ex: Can’t figure out how to leverage your strengths for something differentiated and desirable.
 Easy to get someone to use it once, but only 15% use it again.
 Got 17 customers from Product Hunt but now there’s no repeatable way to get more.
 Can’t get people to agree to be interviewed.
-SLC isn’t accepted by beta testers.)
+SLC isn’t accepted by beta testers.
+Freemium users don’t have enough incentive to convert to paid.)

 - You must face the difficult truth.
 Do not pick the obstacle that feels comfortable; pick the existential crisis that is uncomfortable exactly because it is critical and scary and true.